pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 >
 > *- Ward Cunningham*

-This definition focuses on the idea that technical debt is a trade-off **when developing new features** and that **it is not always bad** as long as its addressed promptly.
+This definition focuses on technical debt being a trade-off **when developing new features** and that **it is not always bad** as long as its addressed promptly.
 The problem though is that unlike financial debt – where creditors are responsible for determining if the debtor is able to take on more financial debt – who is responsible for making sure an organization can handle more technical debt?
 Can an organization be "technical debt" bankrupt?
 When organizations start thinking of this in terms of "debt" they quickly realize that there don't *seem* to be any consequences of the debt, so they ignore it.